Privacy Policy

 You may create an account with us to use the sharing features of our mobile app.
 Here you send a password to our server, which we do not store as it is but encrypt it.
 That way hackers will never be able to steal you username-email-password combination.

 If you share your phrases by creating a phraseset, you upload the files encrypted to our server-API.
 We then store it and return a link.
 Users with whom this link is shared can unlock it on their phones and download the phrases.
-This is only possible for authenticated users.
+This is only possible for authenticated users with the link.

-Also there is a front-end that shows the phrases to users who have the right sharing link.
+Also there is also a front-end that shows the phrases only to users who have the exact sharing link.

 Who we share your data with